bystrogenomics/bystro/perl/ANNOTATION.md

 Bystro also has the ability to output a genotype dosage matrix in the [Arrow Feather V2/IPC format](https://arrow.apache.org/docs/python/feather.html) which is a matrix of the number of alternate alleles for each sample at each variant.

-#### Comparing the VCF and Bystro Variant Representations
+### Comparing the VCF and Bystro Variant Representations

 To run these example, you will need to have the Bystro VCF preprocessor installed.
 You can install it by running `go install github.com/bystrogenomics/bystro-vcf@2.2.3`.

 Please note that we are not showing the full Bystro Annotator outputs, which are far too extensive to easily display here.
-Instead, we are showing a subset of the fields outputted by the Bystro VCF preprocessor, which is a tool that takes a VCF file and outputs a Bystro-annotator compatible TSV file, which is then used by the Perl Bystro Annotator to add annotations to the VCF file from the Bystro Database.
+Instead, we are showing a subset of the fields outputted by the Bystro VCF preprocessor, which is a tool that takes a VCF file and outputs a Bystro-annotator compatible TSV file, which is then used by the Perl Bystro Annotator to add annotations to the VCF file from the Bystro Annotation Database.

 ```
 cat ~/bystro/perl/example_vcf.tsv | bystro-vcf --keepId --emptyField "NA" --keepPos